mitchspiron/SLACK-CLONE-NOVITY/README.md

 You can test all api endpoint by checking all controllers in the backend.

 You can navigate in front too.
-Till now, only auth works.
-I have a late due to a power cut from morning to afternoon.
-My commit datetime can prove it.
+Till now, only auth and chat message between users works.
+Channel features will be implemented soon.

 Les parties cotées serveurs fonctionnent toutes.
-Il ne reste que l'implémentation du chat et du canal et tout sera OK.
+Il ne reste que l'implémentation du canal et tout sera OK.

 A request from Trello will be sent to you so that you can chek my task management.